Santhosh-KS/spookfish/README.md

 ## Install the following dependencies.

+You can simply run the script `install_dependencies.sh` and take a break and wait for the installations to complete.
+Or you can do it manually.

 Please install the following list of dependencies.
 These installations are one time job to setup on a new machine.

     sudo apt-get install g++-5 build-essential checkinstall cmake pkg-config yasm git  gfortran